bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

 ## Module Challenge

-Students will refactor an existing webpage and make it accessible.
+Students will refactor an existing webpage that currently falls short of acceptable accessibility standards for web development.
+Students will make the page easier to access by implementing a semantic structure of HTML elements and adding alt attributes to images.
+These changes will improve SEO and allow technologies like screen readers to properly understand the layout of the page.

 [Module 01 Challenge](../../01-Class-Content/01-HTML-Git-CSS/02-Challenge)